If my last post didn’t convince you to try book clubs in your secondary ELA class, here are five additional reasons to consider!

 5. They are fun!

-The first time you hear a student ask to do another round of book clubs you’re teacher heart will be filled!
+The first time you hear a student ask to do another round of book clubs your teacher heart will be filled!
 I encourage you to sit back during a discussion day and just listen to the high academic conversations that are taking place.
-Yes, book clubs can be a little more work upfront, but the benefits for student learning and growing can not be overshadowed!
+Yes, book clubs can be a little more work upfront, but the benefits for student learning and growing cannot be overshadowed!